approov/web-quickstart-fingerprintjs-javascript/README.md

 git diff --no-index shapes-app/unprotected/assets/js/app.js shapes-app/approov-fingerprintjs-protected/assets/js/app.js
 ```

-As we can see the necessary Javascript code to implement Approov in a web app app is simple and short.
+As we can see, the necessary Javascript code to implement Approov in a web app app is simple and short.

 Let's start to implement FingerprintJS with Approov in the Shapes unprotected app...